-Country Press South Australia (CPSA) represents 29 newspapers with members from regional South Australia, Western Australia, New South Wales and Northern Territory.
-Our member newspapers play a critical role across these regional and remote areas of Australia.
-Our focus is on the significance of weekly government advertising, consideration of a tax credit, and direct government support through grants in supporting the essential democratic infrastructure provided by these newspapers.
+The Yorke Peninsula Country Times (YPCT) is a proud member of Country Press Australia (CPA) and Country Press South Australia (CPSA).
+CPSA represents 29 newspapers with members from regional South Australia, Western Australia, New South Wales and Northern Territory.
+Newspapers play a critical role across these regional and remote areas of Australia with our focus on South Australia's beautiful Yorke Peninsula.
+The significance of weekly government advertising, consideration of a tax credit, and direct government support through grants in supporting the essential democratic infrastructure provided by these newspapers cannot be underestimated.
 In the rapidly evolving landscape of media consumption, the sustainability of journalism is more critical than ever for the health of democracies.
-As newspapers in Australia face financial challenges, exploring innovative ways to support public interest journalism becomes imperative.
+Newspapers in Australia face financial challenges and exploring innovative ways to support public interest journalism becomes imperative.